DeXP/xkb-switch-win/README.md

 Currently only Russian winkeys layout translation map ('ru') is supported out of the box for vim-xkbswitch.
 But you can create your own layout-file, and 'charmapgen' can help you.

 Charmap generator outputs current installed in system charmaps to console.
-The easiest way to do that - download 'charmapgen32.exe' and 'charmapgen.bat' from 'charmap' directory.
+The easiest way to do that - download 'charmapgen32.exe' and 'charmapgen.bat' from [/charmap](https://github.com/DeXP/xkb-switch-win/tree/master/charmap) directory.
 Than double click on bat-file - a new file will be appeared in current directory.

 Than put 'charmap.txt' to your top directory of Vim (where vim.exe is located).
 You can see languages in this file.
 Than add needed languages to vimrc :